Exceptional Executive Education Designed for Utility Leaders

 Sreedhari Desai, PhD

-Associate Professor of Organizational Behavior,
+Associate Professor of Organizational Behavior and Crist W. Blackwell Scholar

 UNC Kenan-Flagler Business School